-So on this important day of her presentation, she left with a hug and a prayer from me, as I wanted to go with her, to be there in those pivotal moments when she shined, to watch her do something big and important and new, but when I asked if I could go, she politely declared “That would be weird, mom.”
+So, on this important day of her presentation, she left with a hug and a prayer from me.
+I wanted to go with her, to be there in those pivotal moments when she shined and watch her do something big, important, and new.
+But when I asked if I could go, she politely declared, “That would be weird, Mom.”

-Yes, weird indeed.
+Yes, it’s weird indeed.
 It’s all so weird to me.

-I once was there for everything- and like I’m suddenly thrown into some kind of magic show, POOF!
-I’m gone, not needed, and while the crowd cheers in amazement, I’m crawling through the dark tunnel behind the stage, just trying to find my way through to the wings to watch her shine.
-And when I do, I see my girl in the spotlight- arms raised, chin held high, embracing her independence with a force of such joy, I can’t help but cheer for her too.
-It comes with swelling pride and a longing ache that lingers, watching her grow into this independent young woman who does her own thing.
+I once was there for everything- and now it seems I’m suddenly thrown into some magic show, and POOF!
+I’m gone.
+Not needed anymore.
+And while the crowd cheers in amazement, I crawl through the dark tunnel behind the stage, just trying to find my way through to the wings to watch her shine.
+When I finally reach my place hidden from view, I see my girl standing in the spotlight- her arms raised, her chin held high, as she’s embracing her independence with a force of such joy that I can’t help but cheer for her, too.
+It comes with a swelling pride and a longing ache that lingers, watching her grow into this independent young woman who does her own thing.

-I anxiously anticipated hearing how things went, picturing every detail of this day, both excited and nervous for my girl.
+I spent the rest of the day anxiously anticipating hearing how things went, both excited and nervous for my girl.
 The hours went by, and I kept waiting for a text or a call, assuming she would let me know immediately after, but my phone was silent.
-I knew she had to serve for several hours after this meeting, so I figured she was just too busy doing her thing in her world out there on her own.
+I figured she was just too busy doing her thing in her world- out there on her own.

 And as I’ve told myself so many times- this is good, this is right, this is how it’s supposed to be.

 My girl is building her life away from me.

 She is incredibly busy with her schoolwork and working two jobs while actively participating in several of our church’s ministries.
 And, of course, she squeezes in socializing with friends with what little time she has left.